 The child is at an age where he needs leisure and plays; he is also at an age where discipline and teaching are appropriate.
 Hence everything must be given due attention, within moderation.

-Because children love kind parents, this love gives them a strong motivation to obey their parents.
+Because children love kind parents, this love gives them a strong motivation to obey their parents and Allah accordingly.
 In the opposite scenario, if kindness is absent and there is violence and harshness, that will lead to alienation, which in turn will lead to stubbornness and disobedience, or the prevalence of fear which will generate an attitude of lying and deceitfulness in the child.

 But it should be noted that punishment when bringing up children, must be used wisely.
 It is not right to punish the child for every misdemeanour on his part; rather punishment is to be used when kindness is of no benefit and when advice, instructions and bans have been to no avail.

 Punishments should also be useful.
-For example, if you have the problem of your children spending a long time in front of the television, then you can dictate to them which programs they may watch, that will usually be beneficial and not harmful, and that are free of problematic material as much as possible.
+For example, if your children are consistently delaying their Salah due to excessive devise usage and spending excessive time in front of the television, then you can dictate them to prioritise their time and pick the fruitful programs they may watch, that will usually be beneficial and not harmful, and that are free of problematic material as much as possible.
 Then if they go beyond the stated time, you can punish them by depriving them of TV for an entire day.
 If they go beyond the stated time again, then you can deprive them of it for a longer period, according to whatever will achieve the aim and be of benefit in disciplining them.

 The parents must, first of all, adhere to the attitude and behaviour that they are trying to instil in their children.
 For example, it is not appropriate for a father to forbid his child to smoke when he himself smokes.